Q: Where can I find the Student Practice Rule?

 Q: Are there any additional things I need to do to be certified as a student to practice in the district attorney’s office?

 A: Yes.
 In order to be certified to practice in the district attorney’s office in Georgia, pursuant to O.C.G.A. § 15-18-22, a student must satisfy the criteria required of the old Third-Year Student Practice Rule.
 In other words, the student must be in good standing and have completed (and received credit from Atlanta’s John Marshall Law School for) 59 credit hours of law school credits.
-Therefore, in addition to providing your supervisor with your Certificate of Registration under the Student Practice Rule, you will need to request that Dean Barger submit a good standing letter to this effect to your supervisor.
-Such requests should be made via email to Dean Barger and include the name and address of the supervisor to whom the letter should be sent.
+Therefore, in addition to providing your supervisor with your Certificate of Registration under the Student Practice Rule, you will need to request a good standing letter to this effect to your supervisor.
+Such requests should be made on the same form as the certification request here.

 Q: Do I have to re-register each year?
 When and how may my registration be terminated?